Fast Graphlet Transform of Sparse Graphs

 Denote by $G( C_{\ell})$ the graph of length-$\ell$ cycles over $G$ with weighted adjacency matrix $C_{\ell}$, $\ell > 1 $.
 Element $C_{\ell}( i,j )$ is the number of length-$\ell$ simple cycles that pass through both $i$ and $j$.
 We denote by $c_{\ell}$ the vertex function on $V$ such that $c_{\ell}(i)$ is the total number of length-$\ell$ simple cycles passing through node $i$.
-A simple cycle is a simple path that starts from and ends at the same node.
-We state an important property of the graph of $\ell$-cycles. \begin{lemma}[Sparse graph of cycles] For $\ell > 1$, matrix $C_{\ell}$ is as sparse as $A$,
+A simple cycle is a simple path that starts from and ends at the same node. \begin{lemma}[Sparse graph of cycles] For $\ell > 1$, matrix $C_{\ell}$ is as sparse as $A$,